tharun-kota/HER2_subtype_breast-Cancer/README.md

-# Differential Gene Expression between HER2 Sub-type Breast Cancer
+# Differential Gene Expression in HER2 Sub-type & other Breast Cancer

 This project involves differential gene expression analysis of HER2 sub-type breast cancer using RNA sequencing and copy number alteration (CNA) data from the TCGA dataset.
 The workflow includes data pre-processing, statistical analysis, pathway enrichment analysis, and survival analysis.